-The First Amendment also provides that in the event that Mr. Tennis is terminated by the Company without cause or terminates his employment for good reason before the earlier of December 31, 2023 or his retirement, Mr. Tennis will receive an amount equal to two times (the "Multiplier") the sum of Mr. Tennis's (i) base salary and (ii) target annual bonus, provided, that if Mr. Tennis remains employed by the Company following December 31, 2022, the Multiplier will gradually be reduced to zero after the end of 2023.
+The First Amendment also provides that in the event that Mr. Tennis is terminated by the Company without cause or terminates his employment for good reason before the earlier of December 31, 2023 or his retirement, Mr. Tennis will receive, as his Severance Agreement currently provides, an amount equal to two times (the "Multiplier") the sum of Mr. Tennis's (i) base salary and (ii) target annual bonus, provided, that if Mr. Tennis remains employed by the Company following December 31, 2022, the Multiplier will gradually be reduced to zero after the end of 2023.

-The following table sets forth a summary of our payment obligations pursuant to the severance agreements as of December 31, 2020:
+The following table sets forth a summary of our payment obligations pursuant to the severance agreements as of December 31, 2021: